Sathvik-C/Stoicheiodis-Scientia/README.md

 - JavaScript

 ## Role
-- Designed and developed the front-end of the website
+- Designed and developed the entire website
 - Ensured responsiveness and cross-browser compatibility